Iman Fandi: Education

-Track and Field - Sprinter
+Track and field

 Iman started participating in track and field meets in primary school.
 During that time, she went from a track novice to a 100-metre sprint champion.
 She won the 100-metre final in the National Inter-Primary School Track and Field Championships for her school - CHIJ Our Lady of The Nativity - at a timing of 13.68 seconds.

 Modelling

 As of 2020, Iman is a model under LINKModels International.
 Iman has appeared on the covers of publications like Harper's Bazaar and Nylon.
 In June 2019, she was Nylon's Digital Cover Girl.She has endorsed brands like The Body Shop and Adidas.
 Alongside Joakim Gomez, Michelle Sng and Danial Ashriq, Iman is an Adidas Runner.

 The New Paper New Face (2014)

 Iman started her modelling career when she took part in The New Paper’s New Face 2014 competition during which she won the following titles - "Miss Popularity" and "New Look Miss Fashionista".
 Following her success at the competition, she was featured on the front cover of Elle Magazine with models Fiona Fussi and Vivien Ong in January 2015.

 At only 14 years old, Iman was the youngest participant in the competition.
 Iman’s young age prompted conversation over the potential dangers that underage models may face, as well as how other modelling agencies have taken action to safeguard their safety.